newVoid2/newVoid2/README.md

 # Hi, I'm Richard 👋

-I’m a Python-focused developer based in Easton, Pennsylvania, currently building scripts and small projects to strengthen my skills in automation, data handling, and practical problem solving.
-This profile reflects ongoing learning and experimentation.
+I’m a Python learner and aspiring developer based in Easton, Pennsylvania.
+Most of my current work focuses on building small scripts and projects to practice automation, problem-solving, and working with real tools like file systems, databases, and third-party libraries.

 These days I'm steadily tightening up my fundamentals with more focus on Python, backend development, and using code to work with data.
 I like projects that are practical, data-driven, and that I can iterate on over time.